galaxyproject/training-material/topics/admin/tutorials/pulsar/tutorial.md

 There are three things we need to do here:

-* We will need to create a job runner which uses the  `galaxy.jobs.runners.pulsar:PulsarRESTJobRunner` code.
+* We will need to create a job runner which uses the  `galaxy.jobs.runners.pulsar:PulsarMQJobRunner` code.
 * Create job destination which references the above job runner.
 * Tell Galaxy which tools to send to the job destination: We will use `bwa-mem`